-Deliverable Description Timing Responsibilities

-1 MTR Inception MTR team clarifies No later than 2 MTR team submits to

-Report objectives and methods of weeks before the the Commissioning Unit

-Midterm Review MTR mission and project

-management

-2 Presentation Initial Findings End of MTR MTR Team presents to

-mission project management

-and the Commissioning

-Unit

-3 Draft MTR Full draft report (using Within 3 weeks of Sent to the

-Report guidelines on content the MTR mission Commissioning Unit,

-outlined in Annex B) with reviewed by RTA,

-annexes Project Coordinating

-Unit, GEF OFP

-4 Final Report Revised report with audit Within 1 week of Sent to the

-trail detailing how all receiving UNDP Commissioning Unit

-received comments have comments on draft

-(and have not) been

-addressed in the final

-MTR report
+Deliverable Description Timing Responsibilities 1 MTR Inception Report MTR team clarifies objectives and methods of Midterm Review No later than 2 weeks before the MTR mission MTR team submits to the Commissioning Unit and project management 2 Presentation Initial Findings End of MTR mission MTR Team presents to project management and the Commissioning Unit 3 Draft MTR Report Full draft report (using guidelines on content outlined in Annex B) with annexes Within 3 weeks of the MTR mission Sent to the Commissioning Unit, reviewed by RTA, Project Coordinating Unit, GEF OFP 4 Final Report Revised report with audit trail detailing how all received comments have (and have not) been addressed in the final MTR report Within 1 week of receiving UNDP comments on draft Sent to the Commissioning Unit

-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.